 Game in 60 (October 24): This months Game in 60 was a week earlier than usual to avoid competing with the Oregon Class Championships on October 31-November 1.
 It was directed by Lennart Bjorksten with assistance at registration from Mike Morris.
 There were eighteen players so it was run in one section.
 FM Nick Raptis swept the field with a perfect 4-0, winning $54.
 Charles Hill, who recently relocated to the area from Texas, finished second with 3.5/4, winning $36.
 Dagadu Gaikwad and David Murray tied for third with 3/4, each pocketing $13.50.
 Roland Eagles won the U1800/unrated prize with 2.5/4, winning $31.50.
 Jonathan Hurkett, who added several hundred rating points to his provisional rating, and Javkhlantugs Nyamdorj split the U1500/unrated prize with 2/4, each pocketing $15.75.
 After gaining over 150 rating points from the Quad 45 the previous week, Nathan Wonder added around 60 more points to his rating.

 Portland Chess Club Championship (Sept 29-Oct 29): The annual Portland Chess Club Championship, which is open to all PCC members, usually takes place in October (sometimes starting the last Tuesday in September if there are only four Tuesdays in October as was the case this year) in place of the Tuesday Quads.
-In addition to running the event, Mike Morris, PCC life member and longtime board member, won with 4.5/5, gaining around 70 rating points and winning $50.
+In addition to running the event, Mike Morris, PCC life member and long time board member, won the event with 4.5/5 and gaining around 70 rating points.
+He won $50 and gets his name inscribed on the Club Champions Plaque.
 FM Nick Raptis finished second with 4/5.
 Brian Esler finished third with 3.5/5.
 Roland Eagles won the $25 U1800 prize with 3/5 and gained around 65 rating points.